-- Have contracted security on-site 24 hours a day, 7 days a week and ensure security officers walk the perimeter of the building on the property line frequently enough to ensure the facility is secure. - Secure criminal background checks for unsupervised volunteers, employees, and applicants for employment in compliance with the contract with DHS. - Investigate and responds within three business days to any client-related concerns reported by neighbors when possible without breaking client confidentiality.
+- Requires residents of the Short-term Family Housing (STFH) program to abide by Program Rules approved by the DC Department of Human Services (see Appendix 1). - Has contracted security on-site 24 hours a day, 7 days a week and ensure security officers walk the perimeter of the building on the property line frequently enough to ensure the facility is secure. - Secures criminal background checks for unsupervised volunteers, employees, and applicants for employment in compliance with the contract with DHS.
+(Clients have a right to confidential treatment by DHS and its providers of personal, social, legal, financial, educational, and medical records and information related to a client or any member of a client's family, whether obtained from the client or from any other source, in a manner consistent with the confidentiality requirements of District, including the Homeless Services Reform Act, and federal law.
+These include: Child Protection Registry (CFSA), FBI fingerprint check, Local police clearance, National Sex Offender Registry, and Drug & Alcohol Screening.)

-DGS will:
+• Investigates and responds within three business days to any client-related concerns reported by neighbors when possible without breaking client confidentiality.

+DGS:

-- Ensure sufficient signage and lighting on the grounds of the property (see Maintenance of Property).
-Flood lights on the deck or playground will be prohibited. - Install exterior cameras and maintain them in good working order.
+- Ensures sufficient lighting on the grounds of the property (see Maintenance of Property).
+Flood lights on the deck or playground will be prohibited. - Installs exterior cameras and maintain them in good working order.